ijsf/hw-pcb-olivetti-riser/README.md

 Of course, use is entirely at your own risk.

 ![Preview of PCB v1.0](Production/v1.0/Riser.png)

+### Limitations

+The M21 and M24 generally use something called a "Bus Converter" instead of a riser card.
+The Bus Converter supports up to 3 or 4 8-bit ISA or 16-bit custom Olivetti extension cards.
+It also performs extra address decoding necessary to make the 8-bit ISA cards 100% IBM PC compatible.
+The 8-bit ISA slot by itself is not 100% IBM PC compatible: it will allow I/O requests but it will not allow direct memory access e.g. to an Option ROM without the extra address decoding logic.

+This means that the passive ISA riser card presented here is not 100% compatible with all IBM PC cards.
+Option ROMs are not supported.
+Any cards that rely upon ROM or BIOS drivers will not work.
+However, once the system has booted cards should generally be accessible through normal I/O requests with software drivers.

 ### ISA 8-bit XT expansion card connector